cosmofur/EX716/README.md

                 Removes top of HW stack and stores it at target address (POPS uses top of stack as address and second item on stack as value to be POP'ed both are removed from stack)

-		In case of POPS it uses top two values on stack, top of stack is the address the second from top, is a value that will be pop'ed into that address.

               CMP
                 CMP, CMPI, CMPII, CMPS